chemutai254/AI_FOR_SE/AI_Workflow/README.md

 ### 4. Evaluation & Deployment (8 points)

-a.
-Select 2 evaluation metrics and explain their relevance.
+1. Select 2 evaluation metrics and explain their relevance.
 - *Precision*: This measures how many predicted diseased leaves are truly diseased.
 It helps farmers gain trust on the outcome due to reduced false alert.
 - *F1-Score*: It is useful in imbalanced datasets where some crop diseases are rare.

-b.
-What is concept drift?
+2. What is concept drift?
 How would you monitor it post-deployment?
 - *Concept drift* occurs when the statistical properties of the target variable, or the relationship between input and output, change over time causing the model's predicition to degrade.
 - Monitoring would be achieved through **Sample Ground Truth** where new small batch images would be labeled periodically, and re-train the model when drift is detected.
-c.
-Describe 1 technical challenge during deployment (e.g., scalability).
+3. Describe 1 technical challenge during deployment (e.g., scalability).
 - *Data Privacy and Security*: Crop disease images may contain sensitive farm information or geolocation data of the farmer.
 Thus, before depolyment, relevant data protection regulations should be put into consideration.
 - *Limited On-Device Resources*: Many farmers use low-end smartphones with limited memory.
 Thus, lightweight models and cloud processing would be a best choice.